psu13/mutable-hakyll/posts/carbonara.md

 book](http://www.amazon.com/Essentials-Classic-Italian-Cooking-Marcella/dp/039458404X/),
 it’s in there.
 But I’ve adjusted the flow a bit to make it easier to follow.
 For me.

 First get out your pasta cooking pot.
-Fill it with 3-4 quarts of water and bring it to a boil.
-Then toss a few big pinches of salt into the water.
+Fill it with 3-4 quarts of water and start it heating.
+Toss a few big pinches of salt into the water.
 You don't want _too_ much water because you want the noodles to be able to make the water starchy while they cook, so you can use the starchy water later.
+You can do the rest of the recipe while the water gets up to boiling and while the pasta cooks.
+This recipe is calibrated to about a pound of pasta, give or take.

 Now chop up three or four cloves of garlic and 3 or 4 slices of bacon (or more, go for it).
 Put these into a medium sizes saute pan with some oil and cook it until the bacon is crispy and frying in its own fat for a while.
 When it's done deglaze the pan with white wine and reduce for a few minutes, then turn the heat off.

-Meanwhile, cook the spaghetti.
-This recipe is calibrated to about a pound of pasta, give or take.
+At this point your pasta water should be ready for you to cook the spaghetti, so drop it in.

 While the pasta cooks, crack three eggs into a bowl and beat them.
 Add salt and pepper to taste.
 This will not take that long, so when you are done grate about a cup or a bit more of a mix of Romano and Parmesan cheese.
-The dark secret here is that Romano is better for this dish.
+The dark secret here is that Romano is better for this dish, and if you want to you can just leave out the Parmesan.

 When the pasta is almost done, turn the heat on under the bacon for a bit to warm it up.